 The assignments listed below are each tied to one or more of the VALUE elements.
-Each assignment includes a Student Learning Outcome, a brief (1-5 lines) instruction, and a rubric for grading the assignment.
+Each assignment includes a a Bloom's Cognitive Taxonomy (revised) element, Student Learning Outcome, brief (1-5 lines) scaffolding instruction for 100, 200, or 300/400 level courses, and a rubric for grading the assignment.
 Some also include an example of work or answer.

 These are not complete information literacy assignments, but are instructions to incorporate into an existing assignment.
 For example, you all require bibliographies.
 Now you can add this SLO and instruction and the assignment now, partially, fulfills some of our Information Literacy requirements for WSCUC (formerly WASC) (core competency 2.2a) and for ABHE.

 I wrote these with a few things in mind:

 1 - don't add much to the student's workload,

 2 - don't add much to the instructor's workload (instructions to paper/project AND grading),

 3 - cover each of the VALUE elements, and

 4 - provide as much to the instructor as possible.